Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

-In a tomographic setting, the above process may be applied to each projection, with the resulting processed images subsequently being input into a conventional tomography reconstruction process such as filtered-backprojection or algebraic reconstruction methods \cite{KakSlaneyBook}.
+In a tomographic setting, the above steps may be applied to each projection, with the resulting processed images subsequently being input into a conventional tomography reconstruction procedure such as filtered-backprojection or algebraic reconstruction methods \cite{KakSlaneyBook}.